koljah-de/e1000e-dkms-debian/README.md

 dep: dkms

 You should have installed: linux-headers-amd64 dkms build-essential
+* apt install linux-headers-amd64 dkms build-essential

 ---